 Anticipating a worst-case scenario, keep a pen and notepad in your bag.
 If needed, this can make a conversation without hearing aids significantly easier for all parties involved.

 Feel ready for anything by treating hearing loss

 Being prepared can alleviate a great deal of stress in both an actual emergency and in the anticipation of one.
 We can’t control everything in life, that’s a certainty.
 But, we can control how we show up, so let’s show up prepared!
 One huge part of being prepared is treating hearing loss.
-If you’ve experienced changes in your hearing, contact us at Fidelity Hearing Centers today to schedule a hearing test.
+If you’ve experienced changes in your hearing, contact us at Fidelity Hearing Center today to schedule a hearing test.